What is a Bioinformatics Technician?

 - Bioinformatics Assistant

 Bioinformatics Technician Job Outlook

 In 2016, there was an estimated number of 11,800 jobs for Bioinformatics Technician in 2016 (in the United States for Bioinformatics Technician.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Bioinformatics Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+The BLS estimates 1,600 yearly job openings in this field.